Diligence (Scots law): Abolition of Adjudication : Land Attachment and Residual Attachment

 The Bankruptcy and Diligence (Scotland) Act 2007 provides for the abolition of adjudication for the debt and its replacement with a new form of diligence, land attachment.
 For other classes of property, the new diligence to replace adjudication will be known as residual attachment.
 This will also change the Registers of Inhibitions and Adjudications into the Register of Inhibitions alone.
-However, the relevant provisions of the 2007 Act has yet to be brought into force and it remains to be seen whether they ever will be.
-In 2016, the Accountant-in-Bankruptcy has indicated that it will commence work with stakeholders to investigate the possibility of bringing land attachment into force.
+However, the relevant provisions of the 2007 Act has yet to be brought into forcem and it remains to be seen whether they ever will be.

+In 2016, the Accountant-in-Bankruptcy indicated that it will commence work with stakeholders to investigate the possibility of bringing land attachment into force.

 Diligence Against the Person: Civil Imprisonment

 Historically, it was possible to do diligence against a person (both natural and juristic), including civil imprisonment.
-This included issuance of a letter of horning and the recording of the letter in the Register of Hornings.
+That included issuance of a letter of horning and the recording of the letter in the Register of Hornings.
 The debtor would be 'put to the horn', where a messenger-at-arms would read the letters of horning aloud, blow a horn three times and denounce the debtor as an outlaw.

 Thereafter, the messenger-at-arms would affix the letters of horning to the market cross of the burgh in which the debtor resided.
-Proof of execution and the letter of horning would require registration in the Register of Hornings in order to complete the process of declaring the debtor as an outlaw.
+Proof of execution and the letter of horning would require registration in the Register of Hornings to complete the process of declaring the debtor as an outlaw.
 Thereafter, the creditor could obtain letters of caption to authorise the imprisonment of the debtor.

 The debtor could seek sanctuary by remaining within the confines of Holyrood Park, subject only to the jurisdiction of the Bailie of the Park, who could imprison the debtor in the Abbey Jail at Holyrood Abbey.
-However, following the passage of the Debtors (Scotland) Act 1880, it is no longer possible to carry out imprison a person for debt.
+However, after the passage of the Debtors (Scotland) Act 1880, it is no longer possible to carry out imprison a person for debt.
 Letters of horning themselves could no longer following the Debtors (Scotland) Act 1987.
 However, the 1890 Act provided for civil imprisonment in the following circumstances: